AP Explains: The wide reach of Trump’s Venezuela sanctions

 IS IT AN EMBARGO?

-The new sanctions announced by the Trump administration this week freeze all Venezuelan government assets in the United States and allow the Treasury Department to sanction any person, business or other entity that assists the Maduro regime.
+The new sanctions announced by the Trump administration this week freeze all Venezuelan government assets in the United States and allow the Treasury Department to sanction any person, business or other entity assisting the Maduro administration.

-While those measures are on par with strict U.S. sanctions on nations like North Korea, Iran and Cuba, they are not as wide in scope.
-Notably, Venezuela’s still sizeable private sector is not blacklisted in the executive order.
+While those measures are similar to strict U.S. sanctions on nations like North Korea, Iran and Cuba, they are not as wide in scope.
+Notably, Venezuela’s still sizeable private sector is not blacklisted.

-Francisco Rodriguez, chief economist of New York-based Torino Capital, and other analysts say they would not characterize the sanctions as an embargo since they are designed to specifically target the government and not overall trade.
+Francisco Rodriguez, chief economist of New York-based Torino Capital, and other analysts say they would not characterize the sanctions as an embargo since they specifically target the government and not overall trade.

 But Rodriguez adds that previous U.S. sanctions nonetheless constitute an “oil embargo” since they target Venezuela’s state-run oil company, which controls all transactions.